bianchi-ed/discord.js-bot-model/README.md

 The first goal of this project is to study and gain hands-on experience in node.js development and web development in general.

-The second goal is to explore the discord.js functionalities and provide a customizable Discord Bot template that includes fundamental moderation and utility commands.
-Additionally, it contains a dynamic folder structure, which promotes better organization of commands and events for enhanced usability.
-This template also creates a workspace that simplifies the implementation and maintenance of new commands, ensuring ease of adaptability.
+The secondary purpose of this project is to provide a versatile and well-structured skeleton code for building your own Discord bot.
+With a modular architecture, you can easily organize and customize the bot to suit different server contexts and requirements.
+The provided command model simplifies the creation and management of commands, allowing you to develop new functionalities tailored specifically to your server's needs.

+This model already includes some commonly used moderation and utility commands, providing a starting point for your bot's functionality and allowing you the freedom to create new commands that integrate into diverse server contexts.

+As a study case, I will continue to create new commands that may fit different discord server contexts.

 ## Pre-Requisites